ArundhatiApte/Tester.js/README.md

 ### Installation

 Download repo.
-In project folder execute script createPackage.sh.
+In project/buildingNpmPackage folder execute script createPackage.sh.
 There will be file tester.package.tar.gz.
-Install module by package manager:
-`npm install path/to/tester.package.tar.gz`.
+Install module by package manager: `npm install path/to/tester.package.tar.gz`.

 ### Example of usage